4d/docs/docs/API/OutGoingMessageClass.md

 #### Description

 The `.body` property contains <!-- REF #OutGoingMessageClass.body.Summary -->the outgoing message body<!-- END REF -->.
-The following data types are supported in the `.body`:
+The following data types are supported in the `.body` property:

 - text
-- image
 - blob
 - object
+- image

 The `.body` property is read-write.